codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 the singular and plural version as `msgid` in English and their corresponding translations as `msgstr` 0 and 1 (following the number given by the plural rule).
 There, string replacement is used as well so the number can be seen directly in the sentence, by using `%d`.
-The plural forms always have two `msgid` (singular and plural), so it's advised to not use a complex language as source of translation.
+The plural forms always have two `msgid` (singular and plural), so it's advised to not use a complex language as the source of translation.

 ### Discussion on l10n keys
 As you might have noticed, we're using as source ID the actual sentence in English.
-That `msgid` is the same used throughout all your `.po` files, meaning other languages will have the same format and the same `msgid` fields, but translated `msgstr` lines.
+That `msgid` is the same used throughout all your `.po` files, meaning other languages will have the same format and the same `msgid` fields but translated `msgstr` lines.

 Talking about translation keys, there are two main "schools" here: